tavallaie/Perth/README.md

-# SoundSignature
+# Perth

-**SoundSignature** is a comprehensive Python library for audio watermarking and detection.
+**Perth** is a comprehensive Python library for audio watermarking and detection.

 ## Overview

-SoundSignature enables you to embed imperceptible watermarks in audio files and later detect them, even after the audio has undergone various transformations or manipulations.
+Perth enables you to embed imperceptible watermarks in audio files and later detect them, even after the audio has undergone various transformations or manipulations.
 The library implements multiple watermarking techniques including neural network-based approaches.

 ## Features